When Did Catherine The Great Rule Russia?

 Advertisement

 Catherine’s adversaries at the time — and many historians today — have focused on her ex-lovers and extramarital affairs.
-Rumors about her relationships and sex life followed her throughout her reign and after, with some of her enemies even speculating she died trying to have sex with a horse.
-HBO’s new miniseries, starring Helen Mirren as Catherine, focuses on the empress’s long-running relationship with Russian military leader Grigory Potemkin (Jason Clarke) and her triumphs and shortcomings as a leader, particularly towards the end of her reign.
-Before Catherine the Great premieres on October 21, here is everything to know about Catherine’s 18th-century reign — and her legacy.
+Rumours about her relationships and sex life followed her throughout her reign and after, with some of her enemies even speculating she died trying to have sex with a horse.
+HBO’s new miniseries (available on Sky Atlantic and Now TV) , starring Helen Mirren as Catherine, focuses on the empress’s long-running relationship with Russian military leader Grigory Potemkin (Jason Clarke) and her triumphs and shortcomings as a leader, particularly towards the end of her reign.
+Here is everything to know about Catherine’s 18th-century reign — and her legacy.

 1762: Catherine Comes Into Power